holdenbergam/holdenbergam.github.io/_teaching/redux.md

 location: "New York, NY"
 ---

-I have been doing a lot of research in nonlinear dimensionality reduction.
-I will soon be attaching some pedagogical material I have developed in the process.
+I have been working on research in dimensionality reduction.